chimera-linux/cports/Packaging.md

 by whether parallel builds are disabled via options, always referring to the number provided by `cbuild`.

+##### self.conf_link_threads

+The number of linker threads to use.
+By default this is 0, which means to leave it at linker defaults (typically the number of CPUs).
+Setting it to 1 disables threaded linking.

 ##### self.conf_lto_jobs

 The number of configured jobs to use for LTO linking.
-This is usually the same as `conf_jobs` unless set separately.
+By default this is 0, which means to leave it at linker defaults (typically the number of CPUs).

 ##### self.make_jobs

 The number of jobs to use for building.
 Unlike `conf_jobs`, this will always be 1 if `parallel` option is disabled.

+##### self.link_threads

+The number of linker threads to use.
+Unlike `conf_link_threads`, this will always be 1 if `linkparallel` option is disabled.

 ##### self.lto_jobs